 - wash the surgical mask with 60°C soap water

 The results of the two tests could be revealed under a Scanning Electron Microscope (“SEM”).

-Test result 1: Examine the water-assistant layer of surgical mask
+Test result 1: Examine the water-resistant layer of surgical mask

-The structure of the water-assistant layer was damaged: the water-assistant outer layer was impaired, losing its water-resistant function!
+The structure of the water-resistant layer was damaged: the water-resistant outer layer was impaired, losing its water-resistant function!

 (Image 1) The water-resistant outer layer of a standard surgical mask (SEM image, 100X)

 (Image 2) The water-resistant outer layer of the surgical mask was damaged after alcohol sterilization (SEM image, 100X)

 (Image 3) The water-resistant outer layer of the surgical mask shrunk after washing with 60°C soap water (SEM image, 100X)

 Test result 2: Examine the filtration layer of the surgical mask